Blog

 Asking GPT-3 For Statistical Relationships

 We hypothesize that our customers will give the app higher ratings if they have more matches.
-We ask GPT-3 for data that reflects this.
+We ask GPT-3 to generate fake data that reflects this.

 Prompt: "Create a comma separated tabular database with column headers of 50 rows of customer data from a dating app.
 Make sure there’s a relationship between number of matches and customer rating.
 Example: ID, FirstName, LastName, Age, City, State, Gender, SexualOrientation, Interests, NumberofLikes, NumberofMatches, DateCustomerJoined, CustomerRating, df78hd7, Barbara, Prime, 23, Nashville, TN, Female, Lesbian, (Hiking Cooking Running), 2700, 170, 05/09/2017, 4.0, 87hbd7h, Douglas, Woods, 35, Chicago, IL, Male, Gay, (Baking Painting Reading), 3200, 150, 04/01/2019, 3.5, asnf84n, Randy, Ownes, 22, Chicago, IL, Male, Straight, (Running Hiking Knitting), 500, 205, 11/01/2021, 3.2"